Deployment Process

 Running tsm package install directly against a package directory (without --file) is equivalent to the full package strategy — the server computes the diff at install time and applies everything.
 This is a convenient shortcut but does not produce a reviewable artifact.

-The installation pipeline
+The deployment pipeline

 Both patterns share the same server-side steps.
 The difference is whether the diff is computed beforehand (artifact) or at install time (direct).